ChamiLamelas/Music_Tab_Project/README.md

 ### Understanding The Log File

-After the first time you run the program, a log file will be generated and placed in the same folder.
+After the first time you run the program, a log file called "tabReaderLog.log" will be generated and placed in the same folder.
 It is meant to be a more organized display of program output than simply printing to the console program you ran the program from.
 All program output will be placed into this file unless the logging itself fails.
 It is important to note that the log file will display more information than just error messages of problems that arose in program execution.
 This will be explained using the following example:

 Suppose the program executes on a test file successfully and the log file reports the following: